Guided Walks in NZ: How Fit Should You Be to Join?

 How Do We Know?

-We’ve been guiding walking guests for over 20 years.
+We’ve been guiding walking guests on our New Zealand hiking tours for over 20 years.
 We have the science of itinerary design down to a fine art.
 We’ve walked with every kind of hiker you could think of and we’ve seen it all!
 We know which trails are going to exhaust you and which ones are a merry jaunt.
-Our guided walk itineraries are carefully arranged so that we’ll complete shorter, easier walks first.
+Our New Zealand guided walk itineraries are carefully arranged so that we’ll complete shorter, easier walks first.
 Then attacking those longer, harder hikes once we’re properly warmed up.

 At Walking Legends our hiking comfort zone is within the ‘moderate’ hiking grade, or comfortably in the Level 3 and Level 4 area.